tudor-constantin/ai-comment-guard/readme.txt

 * Automatic cleanup and maintenance features

 == Upgrade Notice ==

+= 1.1.1 =
+This update fixes system message integration and improves internationalization support.
+Update recommended for all users.

 = 1.0.0 =
 Welcome to AI Comment Guard!
 This is the initial stable release with full functionality for AI-powered comment moderation.